Nodeocrat/room-samples/README.md

 ### Hook: Room.initClient(client)
 - `client` {Client}
 Hook for when client is initialized on client side.
 This is the time to register socket events on server side with client.
 Also optionally you can choose to emit initial startup data (if required).
-Note: when this is called it can be assumed the client is already receiving the rooms events, but cannot emit anything yet.
-Whether or not you want the user to react to those events or wait for initial startup data and a startup signal is a choice to be made by you!
+Note: This is called after the client side has called `initialized()` so it can be assumed the client is already initialized and is receiving events whenever `Room.broadcast` is called.

 ### Hook: Room.onClientLeave(client)
 - `client` {Client}